rbertolusso/intubate/README.md

 (It is as if `lm` went to the beauty parlor, had a hair cut, and suddently looks "modern")

-All the interfaces start with `ntbt_` followed by the name of *interfaced* function.
+All the interfaces start with `ntbt_` followed by the name of the *interfaced* function.

 Just in case, worry not!
 The *interfaces* do not perform any statistical computations (you should be very suspicious if they would).
 The *interfaced* functions (those that are already